Our Alberta Marriage Ceremonies

 - All marriage ceremony requirements below apply.

-- A legal marriage licence is required.
+- A legal marriage license is required.

 For a marriage to be legal in Alberta it must meet the following requirements: